FAIR AI Models in High Energy Physics

-Reusability for inference only requires fully trained AI models.
-In this context, a trained AI model may be reusable as the backbone to develop another model or to fine-tune it to perform a different task, e.g., the WaveNet model~\cite{2016wavenet}, originally developed for text-to-speech and music generation has been adapted for classification and regression tasks in astrophysics~\cite{2021NatAs.tmp..118H,2022PhLB..83537505K}.
+Reusability for inference only requires fully trained ML models.
+In this context, a trained ML model may be reusable as the backbone to develop another model or to fine-tune it to perform a different task, e.g., the WaveNet model~\cite{2016wavenet}, originally developed for text-to-speech and music generation has been adapted for classification and regression tasks in astrophysics~\cite{2021NatAs.tmp..118H,2022PhLB..83537505K}.
 Recent approaches based on ``foundation models,''~\cite{foundation_models} in which large models (sometimes containing up to $10^9$ parameters) are pre-trained on unlabeled datasets and subsequently fine-tuned for downstream tasks, illustrate the need for reusability at large scale.
-These approaches envision the creation of a small collection of general purpose AI models that may be reused for a large class of tasks.
+These approaches envision the creation of a small collection of general-purpose AI models that may be reused for a large class of tasks.

 \paragraph{Other considerations} Optimally deploying models on a given hardware processor often involves modifying the internal structure of the model to better utilize the hardware resources.
 These optimizations correspond to transformations of IRs, specified, e.g., in ONNX or the more flexible Multi-Level IR (MLIR)~\cite{MLIR}.
 These transformations can change the numerical output values of models, affecting their reproducibility.
 There has been limited broad scale acceptance of a standard IR for AI models.
 In place of this, appropriate metadata describing the hardware used and any hardware-specific optimizations is needed to ensure the model can be reliably reproduced.